tchar/cryptodev-python/README.md

 cryptodev-python
 ================

-Project to create c bindings for cryptodev in Python.
+Project to create C bindings for cryptodev in Python.

 The bindings are basically a Python module named cryptodev (under crypto).
 The module contains two Python files: ioctl.py and cryptodev.py translated from ioctl.h and cryptodev.h respectively.